Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 It’s true that life and performance coaching have a common goal: to help you with specific areas in your life that you need improvement.
 Life coaching offers a holistic discipline.
 It tackles mostly the psychological and spiritual issues in one person’s life.
 Life coaches can help those struggling with personal relationships, careers, and other life issues.

 A business coach helps clients in growing their businesses and hitting business milestones.
-For instance, they can help small business owners to take necessary steps toward reaching corporate levels.
+For instance, they can help small business owners to take necessary steps toward securing funding.
 Business and executive coaches enable business owners to set a vision for their company and build the steps to achieve that.

 Benefits of Performance Coaching